eemonn/DishProject/README.md

 ## Target Audience

-The primary audience for this system will be adult people of all range of ages.
+The audience for this system will be adult people of all range of ages.
+It will be especially useful for those cooks who like experimenting and creating new ideas.
 Considering the wider audience, the system will be built to provide the user with a seamless, easy-to-navigate experience.
 The UI will be designed to make it attractive and accessible for all ranges of users.
 The system will provide the user with an easy-to-find “Search” feature that will quickly provide the user with the recipe they are looking for without having to go through several steps which will result in reducing cognitive load for the user.

 ## Success Criteria